learn-co-curriculum/spring-mod-1-application-properties/README.md

 - The `spring.jpa.properties.hibernate.dialect` is added to define the dialect.
 In this case, we are using PostgreSQL, so we'll specify the dialect to be "org.hibernate.dialect.PostgreSQLDialect".
+- The `spring.jpa.properties.hibernate.globally_quoted_identifiers` property can
+  be set to true to globally escape all SQL reserved keywords, such as "order" and "user".

 Keep all of this in mind for the next lesson, as we'll go ahead and add this to our `application.properties` file then since we can't actually run with this yet